BlueStarCoder/webscraper/readme.md

-webscraping using selenium and beautifulsoup
+webscraping practice using selenium and beautifulsoup